-Two grants of \$500 were made to assist RAAF establishments with costs incurred in holding Christmas Treat functions for dependant children.
+Three grants of \$1,000 were made to assist RAAF establishments with costs incurred in holding Christmas Treat functions for dependant children.
+These grants were made outside of the Base Welfare Grants Scheme.

-Provision has also been made to provide up to \$3,000 for equipment in support of deployed personnel in the Middle East Region as well as an amount of up to \$3,000 for a serving member to provide a headstone/plaque in memory of a deceased child.
+The provisions made in the 2016-17 budget to provide up to \$3,000 for equipment for deployed personnel and up to \$3,000 to assist with a headstone/plaque for a deceased member's child have both been expended during this financial year for the said purposes.